-- Investigator.
-Displays metrics about a device.
-For most devices, the default metrics include Logs and the three Vitals: CPU Utilization (percentage), Physical Memory (percentage), and Latency (milliseconds).
-You can select additional metrics from the Add a metric drop-down list under the Device List pane on the left side of the screen.
-You can also compare devices on this tab. - Settings.
+- Settings.
 Lets you manage your preferences for that device, such as whether to auto-clear events, accept all logs, run daily port scans, and more.
 You can also set user maintenance preferences and disable or enable collection on that device. - Attributes.
 Lists the custom descriptive fields that are currently aligned with this device.
-On this tab, you can add and remove extended custom attributes to this device. - Collections.
-Lets you align or unalign Dynamic Applications with this device, enable or disable collection for the Dynamic Applications, and run a Dynamic Application.
+On this tab, you can add and remove extended custom attributes to this device. - Changes.
+Displays active and cleared Change Events for a device. - Collections.
+Lets you align or un-align Dynamic Applications with this device, enable or disable collection for the Dynamic Applications, and run a Dynamic Application.
 You can also change credentials and update the poll frequency for a Dynamic Application. - Configs.
 Displays configuration information collected from the device by Dynamic Applications.
 If this device does not have any configuration data, this tab does not appear. - Events.
 Displays a list of active and cleared events for the device.
 You can acknowledge events from this tab and add event notes. - Interfaces.
 Displays information about the interfaces used by the device.
 If this device does not use interfaces, this tab does not appear. - Journals.
-Displays journal entry information collected from the device by Dynamic Applications. - Machine Learning.
+Displays journal entry information collected from the device by Dynamic Applications. - Logs.
+Displays all of the messages SL1 and the SL1 Agent, if applicable, have collected from the device. - Machine Learning.
 Displays a list of machine learning metrics that are enabled for the device. - Map.
 Opens a map of that device and the devices it is related to (for systems that have the Maps page enabled). - Monitors.
 This tab lets you define monitoring policies for the device. - Notes.
 Displays notes and attachments associated with the device.
 You can also edit and create notes. - Ports.
 Displays a list of all open ports on the device. - Processes.
 Displays a list of system processes running on the device. - Redirects.
 Allows you to redirect logs entries from an IP-based device to the current device.
-This is most useful when the current device is a virtual device. - Relationships.
-Displays information about parent-child relationships between devices.

-- Schedules.
-Allows you to view and manage all the scheduled processes you have defined in your system. - Services.
-Displays a list of all Windows services enabled on the device. - Software.
+This is most useful when the current device is a virtual device, but you can also redirect log entries from one IP-based device to another IP-based device. - Relationships.
+Displays information about parent-child relationships between devices. - Schedules.
+Allows you to view and manage all the scheduled processes you have defined in your system. - Software.
 Displays a list of all the software installed on the device. - Thresholds.
 Lets you define space and performance thresholds for a device. - Tickets.
 Displays all open, pending, or working tickets associated with the device. - More.
 This drop-down lets you select additional tabs to display on the Device Investigator page by clicking the star icon next to the tab name.
 You can search for specific items on a tab, such as Device Class, Uptime, or Category, and the relevant tab will appear in the search results.
 You can also remove a tab by clicking the star icon again, turning it from blue to white.
 Your tab selections are saved and remain in place even after you log out: